 The Miette Hot Springs are the closest hot springs to the Town of Jasper, which means they can be quite a popular spot!
 If you’ve never been to a hot spring before though I think they are worth the visit: it’s so fun soaking in the hot springs taking in the fresh mountain air and great views.

-As mentioned above the trailhead for the Sulphur Skyline hike is located in the same parking lot, making it a great place to soak your muscles after a hike.
+As mentioned above, the Sulphur Skyline trailhead is located in the same parking lot, making it a great place to soak your muscles after a hike.
 The road up to the hot springs offers a great chance to see wildlife, and frequently there are bighorn sheep hanging out in the parking lot!

-Time from Jasper: Around a one hour drive
+Time from Jasper Town: Around a one hour drive

 13. Ride the Jasper SkyTram

 Riding the tram itself is a super fun and cool thing to do in Jasper and offers amazing views of the surrounding mountains.
-Once you get to the top of the mountain though, there are hiking trails you can explore, as well as a restaurant to eat lunch in, and opportunities to spot wildlife.
+Once you get to the top of the mountain though, there are hiking trails you can explore, as well as a restaurant, and opportunities to spot wildlife.
 If you don’t want to pay to eat at the restaurant, pack snacks or a little picnic to enjoy at the top.
 If you’re visiting in the winter you can also snowshoe once at the top!

 14. Watch for Wildlife